 Practical Training and Workshops

 Throughout the summer, both Chadbourne attorneys and outside professionals provide hands-on practical training and workshops.
 They cover such topics as deposition skills, the art of negotiation, due diligence procedures and how to draft contracts.
 Practice-area workshops features presentations by partners within specific practice areas to familiarize associates with Chadbourne's range of work.
-In addition to summer-specific training sessions, they are encouraged to participate in the firm's Business Development Series, which covers such topics as building professional relationships, marketing, communication skills and creating business plans.
+In addition summer associates participate in the firm's Business Development Series, which covers such topics as building professional relationships, marketing, communication skills and creating business plans.